Skip to main content

 └── PerformanceBenchmarks/

-A 2-hour prototype can prevent 2 weeks of problems.
-When stakeholders want fast delivery, a quick prototype actually saves time, not wastes it.
+You don't need special approval to create a prototype.
+A few hours of prototyping can prevent weeks of problems.
+When stakeholders want fast delivery, prototyping actually saves time.

-When faced with unfamiliar code, large existing codebases, complex design decisions, integration uncertainties, or similar, create a quick prototype first, then make changes in production with confidence.
+The most effective developers make prototyping a regular practice.
+When faced with unfamiliar code, complex design decisions, or integration uncertainties, create a quick prototype first, then make production changes with confidence.

 Example: Testing a New SDK #